digitalnsw/research-help/consent/index.md

 ## Check in with legal and privacy

 The individual parts in the forms have been reviewed by privacy and legal experts in our organisation.
 However, we encourage you to check in with your own legal and privacy teams.
 Your organisation might have different needs that aren’t addressed by our form yet.
+This is especially true if you're not doing research in NSW.
+Every jurisdiction has different privacy laws, so if you're from outside NSW you might need to add extra terms.

-You can also forward our details to your legal and privacy teams if they’d like to be involved in helping us improve.
+You can also forward our details to your legal and privacy teams if they’d like to be involved in helping us improve our forms.

 ## Get involved